New Mills: Landmarks

 New Mills sits above The Torrs, a dramatic gorge through which the Rivers Goyt and Sett flow.
 In a bend of the Goyt is Torr Vale Mill, a Grade II* listed building.
-The Torrs Millennium Walkway, overlooking the mill, was built at a cost of £525,000 (with almost half provided by the Millennium Commission) by Derbyshire County Council's in-house engineers.
+The Torrs Millennium Walkway, overlooking the mill, was built at a cost of £525,000 (with almost half provided by the Millennium Commission) by Derbyshire County Council's in-house engineers and designed by Stan Brewster.
 The walkway spans the otherwise inaccessible cliff wall above the River Goyt.
 Part rises from the riverbed on stilts and part is cantilevered off the railway retaining wall.
 It provided the final link in the 225 mi Midshires Way (here following the Goyt Way) and was opened in April 2000.